ariaassadi/Pong-Reinforcement-Learning/README.md

 This project was executed on Google Collab in order to run it with high GPU power.
 The file path in Google Collab is very specific

 ### Cart Pole
-To run Cart Pole open the file "Pole_Project.ipynb" and run the first cell
+To run Cart Pole open the file "Pong/Pole_Project.ipynb" and run the first cell

 ### Pong
-To run Pong open the file "Pong_Project.ipynb" and run the first cell
+To run Pong open the file "Pong/Pong_Project.ipynb" and run the first cell